 Why do runners need more sleep?

 Sleep is when the body repairs itself.
 Running puts stress on the body, in effect damaging it.
 During sleep is when your body builds back up to a stronger version of itself.
+In effect, running and sleep should go hand in hand.

 Specifically, during deep sleep, your body releases Human Growth Hormone which aids in repairing muscles, strengthening bones, and converting fat to fuel.